 This is one of the oldest videos from the show that we have, and it is also one of the most novel and entertaining.
 The performance starts with some high energy dancing by the kids in the audience to a great rendition of "Baby Please Don't Go" by the Sinners.
 Note the Nehru jackets and Beatle wigs on Tony, Vic, and Manuel of the Sinners.

 This performance revolves around the dancing show put on by the unknown GAZZARRI DANCER,who coaxes her geriatric wallflower partner on to the dance floor, and the ensuing choreographic explosion.
-Of course this whole routine was orchestrated in advance, but to TV viewers four decades ago and the studio audience it must have come as a shocking surprise.
+Of course this whole routine was orchestrated in advance, but to TV viewers five decades ago and the studio audience it must have come as a shocking surprise.
 The old guy definitely had the moves !
 The other four GAZZARRIDANCERS were relegated to watching from the sidelines while the show went on.
 DALE, who is seen at the beginning of the performance clapping her hands and looking around the studio, but not dancing, might be a hint that something was about to happen.

 We would love to know who the dancing gentleman and his partner are.
 Please write to the contact address on this website if you have any additional information about this performance.